-The Department of Health recommends that all women planning to have a baby take $0.4 \mu g$ (400 micrograms) of folic acid daily, and throughout the first 12 weeks of pregnancy.
+The Department of Health recommends that all women planning to have a baby take 0.4 μ g (400 micrograms) of folic acid daily, and throughout the first 12 weeks of pregnancy.

-It is strongly recommended that women with epilepsy take a higher dose of 5mg of folic acid daily, as soon as they start trying for a baby and for at least the first 16 weeks of their pregnancy, or for the whole pregnancy if their doctor feels this is appropriate.
+It is strongly recommended that women with epilepsy take a higher dose of 5000 micrograms (5 milligrams) of folic acid daily, as soon as they start trying for a baby and for at least the first 16 weeks of their pregnancy, or for the whole pregnancy if their doctor feels this is appropriate.
 This strength of folic acid is only available on prescription but will be free of charge.